lc00/wiki-experiment/Teach-Like-A-Champion.md

     * 3 minutes setting expectations for work product, process, and behavior, then stand sentry (_not_ circulating) to make sure everyone starts working, then start circulating
     * 30 second burst of checking with an individual
     * 30 second burst of checking the whole group
+* Make the students look forward to upcoming activities to build energy
+* You can only think deeply if you know a lot- otherwise they just trade empty ideas and unfounded speculation
+* Knowledge that's in your long-term memory doesn't diminish your processing capacity- knowledge that's in your short-term memory _does_

 ## Check For Understanding